 In addition to not understanding the results, your child may be confused and worried about something else.
-How will this change her life?
-Will she have to leave her regular class?
+How will this change things?
+Will your child have to leave the regular classroom?
 Will everyone know?

-ease her concerns by explaining possible next steps.
+You can ease any concerns by explaining possible next steps.
 “You’ll probably start seeing a tutor after school.
 And instead of going to art class, you might go to a reading specialist.
 So you won’t be leaving in the middle of class.”

-Your child may think it’s unfair that she has challenges when other kids don’t.
-She may react by saying: “Why do I have to be the one who has this?
+Your child may think it’s unfair to have challenges when other kids don’t.
+Kids may react by saying: “Why do I have to be the one who has this?
 I’ll never be as successful as everyone else.”

-how she feels about herself, your child may take the results as “proof” that she isn’t smart.
-Or she may be shocked and feel that she’s not the person she thought she was.
+Depending on how kids feel about themselves, they may take the results as “proof” that they aren’t smart.
+Or they may be shocked and have a different sense of who they are.
 Either way, the news can bring on a sense of helplessness.
 But taking action can often help.

 You can help by saying, “This is really hard to hear.
 I understand that.
 But these results don’t change who you are: All they do are give us some information about how we can help you.
 And we’ll always include you in the discussions before we make decisions.”

 When kids learn they may need outside help, it can trigger feelings of guilt.
-Your child may be concerned about money (“But aren’t tutors really expensive?”) or how her needs might affect her siblings (“Will you have to miss Ted’s game to take me?”).
+Your child may be concerned about money (“But aren’t tutors really expensive?”) or how these needs might affect siblings (“Will you have to miss Ted’s game to take me?”).

-You can reassure her by saying, “We’re all in this together.
-There may be times when money is tighter, but we wouldn’t trade you—or change you—for the world.
+You can reassure your child by saying, “We’re all in this together.
+There may be times when money is tighter, but we wouldn’t trade you — or change you — for the world.
 If your brother needed help, we’d do the same for him.”

 For some kids, finding out they have learning or thinking differences can be a relief.
 Your child may say, “Finally!
 I knew something was different about me!”
-Evaluation results can confirm that her perceptions were right all along.
+Evaluation results can confirm that these perceptions were accurate.

-You can support her insights by saying, “It’s a relief for us, too, because now we have information to help you.”
-Emphasize that her diagnosis, if she has one, isn’t a “one size fits all” label, and that you’ll work with her support team in and out of school to get the services she needs.
+You can support your child’s insights by saying, “It’s a relief for us, too, because now we have information to help you.”
+Emphasize that the diagnosis, if your child has one, isn’t a “one size fits all” label, and that you’ll work with the support team in and out of school to get the services your child needs.